dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

 Imagine if the order here is `Widget.Library.dll` moved to C# 11 first.
 That implicitly moved `CreateSpan` to `[RefFieldEscapes]` behavior silently.
 The code was legal before hence the move to the new rules will silently succeed.
 A new version is shipped to NuGet.org.
 Now the App.exe author upgrades to the new version and suddenly they cannot compile.
 The compiler operating by the new rules says `span` is only *safe-to-escape* to the current method and flags the `return` as an error.
 The author of App.exe is stuck because the fix is for `CreateSpan` to be marked as `[RefFieldDoesNotEscape]`.
-The only recourse is `unsafe` code.
+The only recourse is `unsafe` APIs.

 ### Allow fixed buffer locals
 This design allows for safe `fixed` buffers that can support any type.
 One possible extension here is allowing such `fixed` buffers to be declared as local variables.
 This would allow a number of existing `stackalloc` operations to be replaced with a `fixed` buffer.
 It would also expand the set of scenarios we could have stack style allocations as `stackalloc` is limited to unmanaged element types while `fixed` buffers are not.